 Outside of the ballet world, Ann’s numerous accomplishments have included several concerto performances, including with The Philadelphia Orchestra, twice a winner of their Young Artists Competition; the Concerto Soloists Orchestra of Philadelphia; and the New Jersey Symphony Orchestra.
 As a chamber musician, Ann has collaborated at Music Festivals in Aspen, CO; Banff, Canada; Salt Lake City, UT; and the BargeMusic in New York City.
 From 1995-98, she co-founded and played in the Equinox String Quartet, which recorded the first full collection of Saint-saens String Quartets on the Eroica label; and from 1999-2005, she was the cellist for the critically acclaimed crossover band Absolute, which won the 2000 German Record Critics Award and was nominated a Grammy Award for Best Small Ensemble in 2002.

-During the summer months, Ann is a permanent member of the Mostly Mozart Festival Orchestra since 2003, where she regularly works with soloists such as Joshua Bell, Alisa Weilerstein, and Emanuel Ax, and conductors such as Louis Langrée, Yannick Nézet-Séguin, Gianandrea Noseda, and Osmo Vänskä.
+During the summer months, Ann is a permanent member of Lincoln Center’s Mostly Mozart Festival Orchestra since 2003, where she regularly works with soloists such as Joshua Bell, Alisa Weilerstein, and Emanuel Ax, and conductors such as Louis Langrée, Yannick Nézet-Séguin, Gianandrea Noseda, and Osmo Vänskä.
+She is featured in Mostly Mozart’s Emmy-award winning “Mozart Minutes”, a series of one-minute videos documenting the lives of the members of the orchestra.
 Ann earned her BA in Comparative Literature from Princeton University and an MM from The Juilliard School, where she studied with Zara Nelsova and Harvey Shapiro.